MyriamMansouri/aliments-porat-website/README.md

 The website is a showcase that displays their products, where you can find them, some recipes and Porat vision as a company.
 Technology behind the scene involves Html, css and the use of google maps javascript API.

-the website can be found in two places: http://www.alimentsporat.com
+the website can be found here: http://www.alimentsporat.com

 <strong>note:</strong> index.php and .json files where created just to be able to send the website to heroku for testing.
 They are not useful per say to display the website.